 I finally found some time to write up my process for smoking tofu.
-I have only been doing this for about 3 months, but I think I have found a process that brings about the desired outcome.
+I have only been doing this for about 3 months, but I have found a process that brings about the desired outcome.

 The base marinade is what I use as a base for most Asian sauces.
 I learn the ingredients in some wok cookbook.

 - 1/4 cup rice wine vinegar

 Mix these two, and you got what I have found to be a perfect flavor for the tofu inside that matches well with the smoke flavor you get on the outside.